PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:09:17
+Last updated: 2024-04-02 17:09:51
-Random Quote: The friendship that can cease has never been real. - Jerome
+Random Quote: Success is getting what you want.
+Happiness is wanting what you get. - Dale Carnegie